henryblu/DevOpswithDocker/pt-3/ex3.10/asnwers.md

-for this exercise i reduced the size of the express-aap made in exercise 3.1
+for this exercise i reduced the size of the express-app made in exercise 3.1

-Original sizes:
+## Original sizes:
-    913MB
+### 913MB

-Original Dockerfile:
+## Original Dockerfile:

     FROM node:16